sjaakbanaan/untappd-data-visualised/README.md

 - Rename the file to `beers.json` and add the file to the `public` folder.

-- _Importent step:_ By default Untappd sets the long/lat for 'Untappd at Home' in the US, replace it with own home address by running the following command where you're asked to give a latitude and longitude:
+- _Importent step:_ By default Untappd sets the long/lat for 'Untappd at Home' in the US, replace it with own home address by copying `home-config-example.json` from the  `public` folder to `home-config.json` and then from root run:
 ```bash
 yarn set-home
 ```